The account of General Braddock’s expedition to Fort Duquesne in 1755 :

 The Ohio Company of Virginia:

 In the late 1740s a number of prominent Virginians joined in a property venture to be called the Ohio Company.
 They intended to apply for a substantial grant of land at the Ohio Forks.
 This was a speculative venture designed to enrich the members of the company by introducing settlers into the area and charging them for their new land.
-The Ohio Company was one of several such companies but was the most important, including as its members men from some of Virginia’s most influential families; the Lees, Washingtons, Fairfaxes and Mercers (John and George).
+The Ohio Company was one of several such companies, but was the most important, including as its members men from some of Virginia’s most influential families; the Lees, Washingtons, Fairfaxes and Mercers (John and George).

 The Ohio Company’s petition for land at the Ohio Forks:

 In 1747 the members of the Ohio Company submitted their petition to be granted 2,000 acres on the Ohio River to Sir William Gooch, the Lieutenant Governor of Virginia.
 Gooch was approaching the end of a long and placid governorship.
 Gooch was reluctant to grant the petition as he considered, correctly, that such a grant would inflame relations with the French.
-He evaded making a decision and referred the petition to the Lords of Trade in London, the British Government body with responsibility for the American colonies.
+Gooch evaded making a decision and referred the petition to the Lords of Trade in London, the British Government body with responsibility for the American colonies.

 The Ohio Company’s petition was vigorously supported before the Lords of Trade by John Hanbury, a London merchant whose business was to ship the tobacco of many of the Virginia plantation owners and provide them with goods imported from England.
 Hanbury was also a member of the Ohio Company.

 At a meeting on 23rd February 1748, attended by John Hanbury, the Lords of Trade approved the petition from the members of the Ohio Company and referred it to the Privy Council for a definitive decision.
 In December 1748 the Privy Council endorsed the decision of the Lords of Trade to grant the Ohio Company petition for a grant of land at the Ohio Forks.
-On 16th February 1749 the Lords of Trade considered the petition at a further meeting attended by John Hanbury and on 16th March 1749, the Privy Council wrote to Governor Gooch directing him to make the grant and instructing him to add the stipulation that a fort be built at the Ohio Forks and two hundred families be moved into the area.
+On 16th February 1749 the Lords of Trade considered the petition at a further meeting attended by John Hanbury and on 16th March 1749 the Privy Council wrote to Governor Gooch directing him to make the grant and instructing him to add the stipulations that a fort be built at the Ohio Forks and that two hundred families be moved into the area.

 At some time in 1748 the Ohio Company bought from Lord Fairfax, the owner of a large tract of Virginia up to its western border, the land at Will’s Creek, the north west point of the Potomac River.
 Will’s Creek was the obvious place from which to establish a route to the Ohio country from Virginia.